joyceky/jschallenge_watney/README.md

 2) Instead of encoding them in decimal numbers, encode them in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal).

 The standard ASCII table encodes characters into numbers from 0-127 decimal.
-Having the characters encoded into 2 or 3 digits causes a extra thing to consider.
+Having the characters encoded into 2 or 3 digits adds complexity when decoding.
 Not to mention more digits needing to be transferred.

 If the characters are encoded into hexadecimal then the range is 00-7F.
 This keeps it a standard 2 digits for every letter, and requires fewer digits needing to be transferred.